FAQs about Cosmetic Dentistry

 - Are in good dental health

-- Maintain good dental health (i.e. brush three times a day, floss, receive regular dental checkups every six months, etc.)
+- Maintain good dental health (i.e. brush three times a day, floss or waterpik, receive regular dental checkups every six months, etc.)

 - May suffer from slightly discolored or yellow teeth